 Another everyday use of marketing automation is to collect and segment your email database so that you can communicate with your contacts based on interest.
-You can send a particular message to specific demographics, so you’re only communicating with your ideal customers.
+You can send a particular message to specific demographics, so you only communicate with your ideal customers.

 For example, you could send a newsletter to people who purchased a product last month.
 You could also set up automated sequences that trigger an email every time a lead converts or buys.

 Another way marketing automation tools can improve your business is by collecting valuable data from each email interaction.
 You can use this data to personalise your messages and send more relevant content.